julius-boettger/dotfiles/README.md

 To see the effects, exit your current WSL session (e.g. with `exit`), force WSL to shutdown (to achieve a restart) with `wsl --shutdown` and then start a new session (e.g. with `wsl -d NixOS`).

 You should be greeted by a nice little `fastfetch` now! `flake-rebuild wsl` should also be available as a shorthand that serves the same purpose as the long rebuild command above.

+At this point it should also be fine to connect to a regulated company network again, reaching the internet should still be possible.

 Finally, you may want to set your `git` credentials using [`git-credential-manager`](https://github.com/git-ecosystem/git-credential-manager): E.g. to authenticate with Github run `git-credential-manager github login`.